-There are 4 children's computers offering educational programs and games.
+There are 4 children's computers offering enhanced educational and quality programs including 4 with MLS Mascot "Spoticus".

-A technical assistant is usually available 4 afternoon/evenings a week.
+A Public Computer Specialist is usually available 4 afternoon/evenings a week.

-The technical assistant will give one on one instruction as needed.
+The Public Computer Specialist will give one on one instruction as needed.